DarraghReid/eden/TESTING.md

     3. As a first time user, I want to instinctively know what to do in order to get started on designing my garden.
         * The studio is designed to be maximally intuitive.
 It was designed with an image-first approach, with minimal text.
 The user should instinctively know to press the images in the menu to get started on designing their garden.
-        * The images that appear on the canvas have visual cues for the user to follow in order to manipulate the images including a dashed border, highlighted corners with specific resizing cursors, and a cancel/delete icon to indicate that the image is removable.
+        * The images that appear on the canvas have visual cues for the user to follow in order to manipulate the images, including a dashed border, highlighted corners with specific resizing cursors, and a cancel/delete icon to indicate that the image is removable.
     ![Intuitive Menu](assets/images/testing-imgs/intu-menu.png)
     ![Image Cues](assets/images/testing-imgs/img-cues.png)